Alpha07/swarm/README.md

 ```shell
 ./swarm --url='http://localhost/dvwa/login.php' --user-file='usernames.txt' --pass-file='passwords.txt' --verbose --threads=1
 ```
-##Using Hive to Develop New Tools - FTPHive
+##Using Hive to Develop New Tools
+Hive makes developing new bruteforcing tools a breeze!
+The following is an example of an FTP bruteforcer
 ```python
 from hive import Hive
 from ftplib import FTP